pempem98/google-drive-link-getter/README.md

 5. **Test the Extension**:
    - Open a Google Drive folder (e.g., `https://drive.google.com/drive/folders/1oPhY3e2mZSk3147C2kYAhz4OWtJWI0Rn`).
+   - Click the extension icon, then go to the "Settings" tab:
+     - Select language (Vietnamese or English).
+     - Choose separator (default: Tab; other options: space, `:`, `,`, `-`, `|`).
+     - Enable/disable file extension removal.
-   - Click the extension icon, then click "Get Links" to extract links.
+   - Navigate to the "Home" tab and click "Get Links" to extract links:
+     - Verify the output uses the selected separator and extension settings.
+     - Check the borderless textarea with a darker background.
+     - Confirm the file count notification appears above the button box.
-   - Use the "Copy to Clipboard" button to copy the results.
+   - Test the "Copy to Clipboard" and "Export to CSV" buttons in the Home tab:
+     - Ensure buttons display status changes (e.g., "Copying...", "Copied", "Copy failed") with appropriate colors (green for success, red for failure).
+   - Go to the "History" tab:
+     - Verify each entry has copy and export buttons.
+     - Test copying or exporting individual entries, ensuring the correct separator is used and button statuses update (e.g., "Exporting...", "Exported").
+   - Use the "Clear History" button to clear history entries.
+   - Switch languages to confirm the interface updates correctly.

 ## Development Setup